shadowchaser04/dotfiles/vim/README.md

 # Vim 8.2

-Vim 8.2 has implemented its own package manager Pack.
+Vim 8.2 has implemented its own package manager `Pack`.
 This means we can finally get rid of pathogen.
 Start auto loads, opt needs to be called in the vimrc.

     ├── after
     │   └── common.vim